softsideoftech/content/pages/the-island.md

 # The Island

 Hi there.
-Glad you're here.
+I'm glad you're here.

 So right now, I'm going to tell you a story about the island where "it all turns out."
 And just follow along and see if you can figure out what the story is about.